 Introducing Liz Masen

-As CEO and Client Director at Athlete Assessments, Liz looks after key clients and consultant relationships as well oversees the strategic direction of the company.
-She also actively manages marketing and new business development and her personal slogan is ‘when our clients are successful, we are successful too’.
+As CEO of Athlete Assessments, Liz looks after key clients and consultant relationships as well oversees the strategic direction of the company.
+She also oversees new business development and her personal slogan is ‘when our clients are successful, we are successful too’.

 More About Liz Masen

 On the surface, Liz Masen has an unlikely background for a career in sport.
-As a self-confessed ambitious workaholic, Liz graduated with an Honors Degree in Accounting and Finance, while working full-time, and was awarded the prestigious University Medal for receiving the highest academic marks at QUT.
-Her professional career started in investment banking, working in Australia, Asia and South Africa as a specialist in the Mining and Resources sector.
+Both ambitious and hard-working, Liz graduated with an Honors Degree in Accounting and Finance, while working full-time, and was awarded the prestigious University Medal for receiving the highest academic marks at QUT.
+Her professional career started in investment banking, working in Australia, Asia and South Africa as a mergers and acquisitions specialist in the Mining and Resources sector.

 From investment banking, she became the youngest ever General Manager of Finance for the global gas and engineering company, BOC Gases, and it was within these predominantly male environments that one of Liz’s true passions emerged.
 Liz co-founded Xplore, a leadership development company for women, which grew into the leading provider of its kind within Australia.
 After selling out her ownership in Xplore in 2006, Liz co-founded Athlete Assessments with Bo Hanson.

-Now, Liz holds joint roles as CEO and Client Director at Athlete Assessments, and looks after their key clients and consultant relationships, as well as manages new business development.
+Now, Liz holds her role as CEO of Athlete Assessments, and looks after their key clients and consultant relationships, as well as oversees new business development.
 Her slogan is ‘when our clients are successful, we are successful too’.

 Liz continues her long-term involvement with WeCOACH (formally the Alliance of Women Coaches) and has been a faculty member of the NCAA Women Coaches Academies for over a decade.
 These opportunities bring together Liz’s two passions of sport and the leadership development of women.